section-engineering-education/engineering-education/articles/jwt-auth-angular/index.md

 To be informed of changes, Angular components will `subscribe()` to the public `loggedInUser: Observable` property, and updates are sent when the `this.loggedUserSubject.next() `method in the `loginUser()` and `logOut()` methods is called, passing the argument to each subscriber.

-Regular Subjects don't store the current value and only emit values that are published after a subscription is established, while the `RxJS BehaviorSubject` keeps track of the current value and emits it to any new subscribers as soon as they subscribe.
+Regular Subjects in an angular application don't store the values.
+Whats happens is that they only emit values that are published after a subscription is established, while the `RxJS BehaviorSubject` keeps track of the current value and emits it to any new subscribers as soon as they subscribe.

 ### Set up login component
 Now that we've got a service to query our PHP endpoint, let's proceed and create a login component to test our code by running the following command: